A Biblical Rebuttal of "The Fulfillment of the Promises of God"

 To turn away His wrath from destroying them.

-Dr. Belcher is in error because the LORD intended from the beginning to make of the descendants of Abram a nation for Himself - that plan could never be changed regardless of Israel's faithfulness or lack of faithfulness.
-This is the surety of the covenant the LORD made with Abram.
-A son of Judah must/would sit upon the throne of Israel in a time to come, and that son of Judah would come from Israel as it then existed: a physical, cultural, national, geopolitical entity.
+Dr. Belcher is in error because the LORD intended from the beginning to make of the descendants of Abram a nation for Himself—that plan could never be changed regardless of Israel's faithfulness or lack of faithfulness.
+This is the certainty of the covenant the LORD made with Abram.
+A son of Judah must/would sit upon the throne of Israel in a time to come, and that son of Judah would come from Israel as it then existed, the Son of a King who would descent from the tribe of Judah.

 [The entire episode also demonstrates that the LORD ensures that His faithful, praying servants are notified/aware of what He is about to do to incite/encourage them to prayer.]